emilgodsk/rider2024-1-1-terraform-bug/README.md

 # Description

-Using Rider 2024.1.1, it is unable to resolve variables inside of a Terraform folder.
+Using Rider 2024.1.1, it is unable to resolve variables inside of a Terraform folder, if the full solution is open.

 # Reproduction